turnitin/moodle-mod_turnitintooltwo/TROUBLESHOOTING.md

 >Remove the semi-colon at the start of the line to activate the MBstring extension.
 Once you have done this you will need to restart your web server service.

 >If you can't find this line in your php.ini file then you may need to install the php-mbstring first.
-Further information on this can be found here: http://www.knowledgebase-script.com/kb/article/how-to-enable-mbstring-in-php-46.html
+For further information see: http://php.net/manual/en/mbstring.installation.php

+**fileinfo**

+>This extension is enabled by default as of PHP 5.3.0.
+Windows users must include the bundled php_fileinfo.dll DLL file in php.ini to enable this extension.

+>For further information see http://php.net/manual/en/fileinfo.installation.php.

 ##cURL Connectivity
 ----